In an ideal environment, wireless communication satisfies the following formula:

 SenseCAP Gateway for LoRaWAN is an IP66 industrial-grade outdoor product that supports an extended operating temperature range, making it applicable for low-power consumption, long-range data collection IoT scenarios like smart farming.
 Antenna gain is 2.5 dBi.

 DUSUN Outdoor Gateway

-DSGW-010C is a full 8-channel outdoor gateway based on the LoRaWAN protocol, with built-in Ethernet connectivity for a straightforward setup.
+DSGW-014 LoRaWAN gateway outdoor is based on the LoRaWAN protocol, with built-in Ethernet connectivity for a straightforward setup.
 Additionally, an onboard WiFi setup (supporting 2.4 GHz/5GHz WiFi) allows it to be easily configured via the default WiFi AP mode.
 With its industrial-grade components, it achieves a high standard of reliability.
 The TX power is up to 27dBm.

 For outdoor LoRaWAN gateways, the environment is relatively harsh, while FRP has strong weather, corrosion, UV, aging, and impact resistance.
 Due to various complex environments, people are more inclined to choose fiberglass antennas for LoRaWAN gateways.
 Dusun outdoor gateway applies fiberglass antenna with high directivity and high efficiency.
 Coupled with its higher gain and TX POWER, it can effectively extend the communication distance and maximize the advantages of LoRa.

 Several indoor gateways on the market: